Francisco Lindor's grand slam sends Mets into NLCS with 4-1 win over Phillies in Game 4 of NLDS

 After falling short again in October, Bryce Harper and the Phillies are still looking for the franchise's third championship.

+“We have a really great group.
+We got beat in a short series,” manager Rob Thomson said.

-Perhaps overanxious at the plate with so much on the table, the Mets left the bases loaded in the first and second and stranded eight runners overall through the first five innings.
+Perhaps overanxious at the plate with so much on the table, the Mets left the bases loaded in the first and second against starter Ranger Suárez and stranded eight runners overall through the first five innings.

 They put three runners on again in the sixth, this time with nobody out, before No. 9 batter Francisco Alvarez grounded into a force at the plate against All-Star reliever Jeff Hoffman.

-With the season on the line, Phillies manager Rob Thomson then summoned closer Carlos Estévez to face Lindor, who drove a 2-1 fastball clocked at 99 mph into Philadelphia’s bullpen in right-center, sending the sold-out crowd of 44,103 into a delirious, bouncing, throbbing frenzy.
+With the season on the line, Thomson then summoned closer Carlos Estévez to face Lindor, who drove a 2-1 fastball clocked at 99 mph into Philadelphia’s bullpen in right-center, giving New York a 4-1 lead and sending the sold-out crowd of 44,103 into a delirious, bouncing, throbbing frenzy.

+With his first homer of these playoffs, Lindor joined Shane Victorino and Hall of Fame slugger Jim Thome as the only major leaguers with two postseason grand slams.
+The star shortstop also connected for Cleveland at Yankee Stadium in Game 2 of a 2017 AL Division Series.

+Edgardo Alfonzo hit the only other postseason slam in Mets history, during a 1999 Division Series at Arizona.

 AP MLB: https://apnews.com/hub/MLB